 We now believe that all active galaxies contain a supermassive black hole at their core.
 Material flowing into the black hole forms an accretion disk around the black hole.
-Somehow, magnetic fields in the disk get warped and tangled, and a jet forms which ejects high temperature gas at right-angles to the disk, often at nearly the speed of light.
+Somehow, magnetic fields in the disk get warped and tangled, and a jet forms which ejects high

-Accretion disk If the jet is pointed side-on to us, we see the jets and the lobes formed where the jets are slowed down.
+If the jet is pointed side-on to us, we see the jets and the lobes formed where the jets are slowed down.